-Jacqueline Gottlieb leads the Research Cluster on Curiosity.
+Jacqueline Gottlieb led the Research Cluster on Curiosity.

 Harriet Zuckerman’s research has focused on the social organization of science and scholarship.
 She is the author of Scientific Elite: Nobel Laureates in the United States (1979).
 This book, in addition to being a study of the scientific elite, constitutes a fascinating introduction to the phenomenon of multiple discovery, particularly in science and technology.
 Its findings, particularly in relation to “accumulation of advantage”, are relevant to the question of eminence, exceptional achievement, and greatness.

-Harriet Zuckerman serves as an Advisory Board Member.
+Harriet Zuckerman serves as an Advisory Committee Member.

 Eugenia Lean received her BA from Stanford University (1990), and her MA (1996) and PhD (2001) from UCLA.
 She is interested in a broad range of topics in late imperial and modern Chinese history with a particular focus on the history of science and industry, mass media, consumer culture, emotions and gender, as well as law and urban society.
 She is also interested in issues of historiography and critical theory in the study of East Asia.
 She is the author of Public Passions: the Trial of Shi Jianqiao and the Rise of Popular Sympathy in Republican China (UC Press, 2007), which was awarded the 2007 John K. Fairbank prize for the best book in modern East Asian history, given by the American Historical Association.
 Professor Lean is currently researching a project titled “Manufacturing Knowledge: Chen Diexian, a Chinese Man-of-Letters in an Age of Industrial Capitalism,” which examines the practices and writings of polymath Chen Diexian, a professional writer/editor, science enthusiast, and pharmaceutical industrialist.
 The project aims to explore the intersection among vernacular science, global commerce, and ways of authenticating knowledge and things in an era of mass communication.
 A third book project focuses on China’s involvement in shaping twentieth-century global regimes of intellectual property rights from trademark infringement to patenting science.
 It investigates the local vibrant cultures of copying and authenticating in China, as well as enquires into how China emerged as the “quintessential copycat” in the modern world.
 She was featured in “Top Young Historians,” History News Network (fall 2008) and received the 2013-2014 Faculty Mentoring Award for faculty in Columbia’s Graduate School of Arts and Sciences.
 She is the Director of the Weatherhead East Asian Institute.

-David Rosner serves as a Steering Committee Member.
+David Rosner serves as an Executive Committee Member.

-David Freedberg serves as an Advisory Board Member.
+David Freedberg serves as an Advisory Committee Member.

 Christia Mercer is the Gustave M. Berne Professor of Philosophy at Columbia University, editor of Oxford Philosophical Concepts and co-editor of Oxford New Histories of Philosophy.
 Her recent work in the history of philosophy has been supported by support from the Guggenheim Foundation, American Academy in Rome, Folger Library, American Council of Learned Studies, Harvard University’s Villa I Tatti Library, Florence, Italy.

-Christia Mercer leads the Center for New Narratives in Philosophy and serves as a Steering Committee Member.
+Christia Mercer leads the Center for New Narratives in Philosophy and serves as an Advisory Committee Member.